Ram Teri Ganga Maili: Plot

 Narendra Sahay a.k.a.
-"Naren" is the son of Jeeva Sahay.
-He is a rich politician in Calcutta.
+"Naren" is the son of Jeeva Sahay, a rich politician in Calcutta.
 Naren visits Gangotri to study the source of the holy river Ganga, and to get some holy water for his wheelchair-using paternal grandmother.
-There he meets a very pretty girl named Ganga Singh.
+There, he meets a very pretty girl named Ganga Singh.
 Ganga lives near Gangotri with her brother, Karam.
-Naren sees Ganga Taking Bath in a white saree under the waterfall and she also helped him to collect the holy water.
-Soon, they fall in love, decide to marry and sleep together.
-They are happily married but suddenly Naren has to return to Calcutta as he wanted to convince his parents about Ganga.
-While leaving for Calcutta, he promises that he will soon return to her but is prevented from doing so.
+Naren sees Ganga bathing in a white saree under the waterfall and she later helps him to collect the holy water.
+Soon, they fall in love, decide to marry and consummate.
+They are happily married but Naren has to return to Calcutta as he wanted to convince his parents about accepting Ganga as their daughter-in-law.
+He promises Ganga that he will soon return to her.

-Ganga is pregnant with Naren's child and she gives birth to son.
-She faces many problems at her place because of her child and her beauty.
-Karam is killed by enemies and Ganga is alone; finally deciding to go to her husband, Naren, Ganga travels from Gangotri to Calcutta.
-At Rishikesh, she is exploited by two women and a man.
-Then in Benaras, she is molested by a Pandit, rescued by the police and given a travel ticket to Calcutta.
-She falls into the clutches of Manilal who lures her to a brothel near Benaras.
+Ganga is pregnant with Naren's child and she gives birth to a son.
+She faces many problems because of her child as well as her beauty.
+Her brother Karam is killed and Ganga finds herself alone.
+Finally deciding to go to her husband, Ganga travels from Gangotri to Calcutta.
+However, the journey is fraught with hardship and misadventures.
+She makes it as far as Benaras, and is helped by police with a ticket to Calcutta.
+However, she falls into the clutches of a man who lures her to a brothel.

 Bhagwat Choudhary, a rich politician, buys Ganga and brings her to his "bagan bari" (house near a garden) as a concubine.
-Bhagwat has fixed his daughter, Radha's wedding to Naren, who was informed that Ganga is dead.
-So, he decided to marry Radha, according to his father's wish.
-Naren's maternal uncle, Kunj Bihari, finds Ganga in Bhagwat's bagan bari and invites her to dance at her husband's wedding (to test if her husband can recognize her or not).
-At the end, Naren recognizes his wife, Ganga.
-Jeeva refuses to accept Ganga as his daughter-in-law and Naren soon finds out about his son.
-They try to leave with their son but Bhagwat Choudhary shoots Ganga in a fit of rage, causing Naren to thrash Bhagwat Choudhary, believing that he killed Ganga.
-Radha then informs him that Ganga has survived and Naren leaves with Ganga and their son by the river Ganga.
+Bhagwat has arranged for his daughter, Radha to wed to Naren, who was informed that Ganga is dead.
+However, Naren's maternal uncle, Kunj Bihari, finds Ganga in Bhagwat's bagan bari and learns her story.
+He asks her to appear at her husband's wedding to test if her husband can recognize her or not.

+Naren recognizes Ganga at the ceremony.
+However, his father refuses to accept Ganga as his daughter-in-law.
+Naren also finds out about his son and the three try to leave.
+However, Bhagwat Choudhary shoots Ganga in a fit of rage, causing Naren to thrash Bhagwat Choudhary.
+Radha then informs him that Ganga has survived and Naren leaves with Ganga and their son to live by the river Ganga.